thangarajdeveloper/blog-app/README.md

 # blog-app
 Blog application

-This is the blog application used for create, update, delete the blogs and add ablog comments.
+This is the blog application used for create, update, delete the blogs and add a blog comments.

 copy the source file. then run the below comments in blog_proj path.